kimtth/mcp-aoai-web-browsing/README.md

 ### Configuration

 During the development phase in December 2024, the Python project should be initiated with 'uv'.
-Other dependency management libraries, such as 'pip' and 'poetry', are not yet fully supported by the CLI.
+Other dependency management libraries, such as 'pip' and 'poetry', are not yet fully supported by the MCP CLI.

 1. Rename `.env.template` to `.env`, then fill in the values in `.env` for Azure OpenAI: